PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates: Related Work

 Unlike UVAD, such weak supervision learns discriminative representations and tends to be more robust to multi-scene settings and complex backgrounds.
+WVAD continues to advance, with studies such as Chen \emph{et al.}~\cite{Chen2025SFVAD} extending it by leveraging single-frame supervision.
 Recently, WVAD methods have adopted vision–language models (VLMs) for better interpretability.
 Du \emph{et al.}~\cite{Du_2024_CVPR} target causal understanding of abnormal events using hard/soft prompts.
 Zhang \emph{et al.}~\cite{Zhang2025HolmesVAU} fine-tune VLM on large captioned datasets and report leading performance.
-However, both WVAD approaches typically presuppose large-scale collection of real abnormal videos, which can be costly and constrained by safety and privacy, limiting practical deployment.
+However, these WVAD approaches typically presuppose large-scale collection of real abnormal videos, which can be costly and constrained by safety and privacy, limiting practical deployment.